microsoft/everyonecancode/instructions/day1/Application/README.md

 - Detect objects within images and create image descriptions (implemented on day 2)
 - Transcribe sentences you speak using Azure Speech Service (implemented on day 2)

-To make the first modifications, open your personal Milligram website on your phone and explore it's content.
+To make the first modifications, open your personal Milligram website on your phone and explore its content.
 Then edit the profile in the app to show your own GitHub profile picture in the app.
 ![Add to homescreen 1](./images/ios/FrontendHomescreen0.jpg)

 ### Add The application to your homescreen

 On modern mobile phones, you can "install" web apps on you homescreen to make them more accessible and make them look more like an app from an official appstore.
-Therefore, we will add the app to our phones' homescreen.
+Therefore, we will add the app to our phone's homescreen.

 - Open the browser menu to add the website to your homescreen.
-  - This is how it should look like on ios:
+  - This is how it should look like on iOS:
     ![Add to homescreen ios](./images/ios/FrontendHomescreen1.jpg)
   - This is how it should look on Android:
     ![Add to homescreen Android](./images/android/FrontendHomescreen1.jpg)